JrVerbiest/jrverbiest.github.io/README.md

 ## About

 I am a hands-on engineer who likes to solve engineering problems, with demonstrated history of working in research and industry.
 My research oriented background in engineering and my experience working on different kinds of projects has allowed me to bring the best of both worlds and establish a good set of skills.
 I am always eager to learn, to improve and further expand these skills.
-I am currently enrolled in online courses and working on a small (personal) project to gain further knowledge in Machine Learning.
+I am currently enrolled in online courses and working on a small project to gain further knowledge in Machine Learning.

-My skill set: machine learning (tools: scikit-learn, PyTorch, Keras), programming (tool: Python), electronic (system) and PCB design (tool: Altium Designer).
+Skills: machine learning (tools: scikit-learn, PyTorch, Keras), programming (tool: Python), electronic (system) and PCB design (tool: Altium Designer).